Kurento/kurento/source/user/support.rst

 Community Support
 =================

-Kurento is a project mainly supported by its Open-Source Community. **All people answering your questions are doing it with their own time, so please be kind and provide as much information as possible.**
+Kurento is a project mainly supported by its Open Source Community. **All people answering your questions are doing it with their own time, so please be kind and provide as much information as possible.**

 The `Kurento Public Mailing List`_ is *the best place to ask* if you have questions about configuration, infrastructure, or general usage of Kurento Media Server.